skulpt/skulpt/index.md

     <h2>What's New?</h2>
     <p>
         <ul>
+            <li>Python 3 Grammar.
+The master branch is now building and running using the grammar for Python 3.7.3.
+There are still lots of things to implement under the hood, but we have made a huge leap forward in Python 3 compatibility.
+We will still support Python 2 as an option going forward for projects that rely on it.</li>
+            <li>Node JS and Webpack -- We have updated our toolchain for development to use node and webpack.</li>
             <li>Suspensions!
 This may not mean a lot to you, but trust me its going to be big.
 Suspensions provide the foundation for the asynchronous execution we need to build an interactive debugger, a smoother turtle module, enhanced urllib and other cool features.
 For developers you should check out the time module and the suspensions.txt file under doc/.</li>
             <li>Stub implementations of the standard library modules.
 You will now get an unimplemented exceptions rather than some other file not found error.</li>
             <li>General cleanup and standardization of the code.
 See the short description of the coding standards in the CONTRIBUTING file</li>